virgesmith/neworder/docs/examples/src.md

     **[neworder-1.0.0-examples-src.tgz](./neworder-1.0.0-examples-src.tgz)** | **[neworder-1.0.0-examples-src.zip](./neworder-1.0.0-examples-src.zip)**

-    The contained file `requirements.txt` lists the package dependencies.
+    The contained file `requirements.txt` lists the package dependencies of the examples, which can be installed using e.g.:

+    ```sh
+    pip install -r requirements.txt
+    ```